-2. Defeating inflation is the key to lasting growth, and, at the same time, to creating lasting jobs that are not simply dependent on Government spending.
-One cannot create stable growth - one would only recreate inflation by going all out to create jobs, no matter how unreal the jobs, and no matter what the cost to the taxpayer.

-3. Facing the fact that unemployment throughout the Western world is likely to remain high for some time, we have established a full range of programmes, designed to help particularly those without jobs who are bearing the sharpest pains of the long recession.
-These special employment and training measures will next year bring direct help to more than 650 thousand people, at a cost of about £2 billion.
+- 2. [Defeating inflation is the key to lasting growth, and, at the same time, to creating lasting jobs that are not simply dependent on Government spending.
+One cannot create stable growth one would only recreate inflation by going all out to create jobs, no matter how unreal the jobs, and no matter what the cost to Government borrowing or to the taxpayer.] - 3.
+Facing the fact that unemployment throughout the Western world is likely to remain high for some time, we have established a full range of programmes, designed to help particularly those without jobs who are bearing the sharpest pains of the long recession.
+These special employment and training measures will next year bring direct help to more than 650,000 people.